mcramm/mcramm.github.io/_drafts/om-comparison.markdown

 > If you\'re new to Clojure, then the destructuring we do in the `let` binding can
 > be a little confusing.
 The gist of what we\'re doing is creating a local
-> `string` variable for our go block that is the key a map returned by
+> `string` variable for our go block that is based on a key in the map returned by
 > `(om/get-state owner :comm)`.
 In other words, it takes the map we created
 > earlier and creates a local variable that is assigned the value of the
 > `:string` key.

-We use `om/trasact!` here since updating an atom needs to occur within a transaction.
+We use `om/transact!` here since updating an atom needs to occur within a transaction.
 We could have also used `swap!` here to modify the `atom` manually.

 `will-mount` is called once, before the component is mounted into the DOM.